mrblue223/NetWeaver2/README.md

     Once authenticated, the main NetWeaver GUI will appear.
     It is recommeneded to delete users.json and register your own credentials.

+Defined Roles:

+    admin (Administrator):

+        Full control over the server.

+        Can start and stop the server.

+        Can modify all server settings (port, server mode, root directories, SSL files, max connections).

+        Has complete access to User Management (add, delete, update passwords, and assign/change roles for other users).

+        Can view logs and network status.

+        The admin user is the primary user for server configuration and user administration.

+operator (Operator):

+        Limited operational control.

+        Cannot start or stop the server.

+        Cannot modify server settings.

+        Cannot access User Management features (add/delete/update users or roles).

+        Can view logs and network status.

+        Ideal for monitoring and basic troubleshooting without affecting server operation or security.

+ guest (Guest):

+        Read-only access.

+        Cannot start or stop the server.

+        Cannot modify server settings.

+        Cannot access User Management features.

+        Can only view logs and network status.

+        Suitable for general monitoring and informational purposes.

 ## Managing Your-Encryption Key

 The users.json file is AES-encrypted.
 Its decryption key is saved in encryption_key.key and is only printed to the console once when the file is first generated (during your first user registration).